Br00ty/DS3_AP_Maptracker/README.md

 ## Installation

-Download the latest release from the releases section.
+Download the latest release from the releases section!

 ## More Info